55 Animals Found in Lakes

 The Common Loon is easily recognizable with its black and white feathers and red eyes.

-It has a distinctive call that can be heard echoing across the lake and can be very loud.
+Its distinctive, very loud call can be heard echoing across the lake.
 The Common Loon is often found alone.

 However, in the breeding season, pairs can be seen on the lake.
 They dive into the water to feed on small fish, amphibians, and insects.